CollectionBuilder/collectionbuilder.github.io/_docs/07_finish/about.md

 The features that you can modify in this "include" command are:

 - **objectid**:
-    - This refers to the image and will be used to grab the information for that image from the metadata sheet.
+    - This refers to the image and will be used to grab the information for that image from the metadata spreadsheet.
     - example --> `objectid="demo-psychiana548"`

 {% include bootstrap/alert.md color="primary col-md-4 float-right ml-4 mb-4 mt-2" text="**Include Files:**